ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Normality is a paved road: It's comfortable to walk, but no flowers grow on it.*
+💬 *When you are tempted to give up, your breakthrough is probably just around the corner.*

-— **Vincent van Gogh**
+— **Joyce Meyer**

-Updated at: 2025-10-27T01:07:10Z
+Updated at: 2025-10-27T02:54:09Z